swiss-ssi-group/TrinsicV2AspNetCore/README.md

 As an HR employee, I want to verify the job candidate has a degree from this university.
 The HR employee needs verification but does not require to see the data.

-- The sample creates University diplomas as BBS+ verifiable credentials.
+- The sample creates university diplomas as verifiable credentials with BBS+ signatures.
-- The credentials will be issued using OIDC (If possible) to a candidate mobile wallet.
+- The credentials are issued using OIDC (If possible) to a candidate mobile wallet.
 - The Issuer uses a trust registry so that the verifier can validate that the VC is authentic.
-- The verifier will use BBS+ selective disclosure to validate a diploma.
+- The verifier uses BBS+ selective disclosure to validate a diploma.
+(ZKP is not possible at present)
 - The university application requires an admin zone and a student zone.

 ## PoC